ray-project/kuberay/docs/guidance/rayservice.md

 A RayService manages 2 things:

 * **Ray Cluster**: Manages resources in a Kubernetes cluster.
-* **Ray Serve Deployment Graph**: Manages users' deployment graphs.
+* **Ray Serve Applications**: Manages users' applications.

 ### What does the RayService provide?

-* **Kubernetes-native support for Ray clusters and Ray Serve deployment graphs.** After using a Kubernetes config to define a Ray cluster and its Ray Serve deployment graphs, you can use `kubectl` to create the cluster and its graphs.
+* **Kubernetes-native support for Ray clusters and Ray Serve applications.** After using a Kubernetes config to define a Ray cluster and its Ray Serve applications, you can use `kubectl` to create the cluster and its applications.
-* **In-place update for Ray Serve deployment graph.** Users can update the Ray Serve deployment graph config in the RayService CR config and use `kubectl apply` to update the deployment graph.
+* **In-place update for Ray Serve applications.** Users can update the Ray Serve config in the RayService CR config and use `kubectl apply` to update the applications.
 * **Zero downtime upgrade for Ray clusters.** Users can update the Ray cluster config in the RayService CR config and use `kubectl apply` to update the cluster.
 RayService will temporarily create a pending cluster and wait for it to be ready, then switch traffic to the new cluster and terminate the old one.
 * **Services HA.** RayService will monitor the Ray cluster and Serve deployments' health statuses.
 If RayService detects an unhealthy status for a period of time, RayService will try to create a new Ray cluster and switch traffic to the new cluster when it is ready.